zvallarino/phase-3-ruby-oo-self-person-lab/TUTORIAL.md

 That's it!
 All of our tests pass.

 A key part of getting better of programming, is learning to spot the places that need refactoring.
-Go through your solution and try to find pieces of code that could be written better/tighter/more succintly.
+Go through your solution and try to find pieces of code that could be written better/tighter/more succinctly.